Thief steals $145K in cash from marijuana money courier

 SANTA ANA, Calif.
-(AP) — A man stole $145,000 in cash from a marijuana money courier’s unmarked van at a Southern California gas station after he collected the proceeds from several dispensaries, authorities said Friday.
+(AP) — A man stole $145,000 in cash from a marijuana money courier’s unmarked van at a Southern California gas station after the driver collected the proceeds from several dispensaries, authorities said Friday.

-Because the U.S. government still outlaws marijuana, even in legal states like California it is mostly an all-cash business because of federal banking laws.
+Because the U.S. government still outlaws marijuana, even in legal states like California, it is mostly an all-cash business because of federal banking laws.

 Santa Ana police released surveillance footage from the gas station and asked for the public’s help to identify the suspect.